-The bread and Vietnamese filling—carrot and radish, cilantro, mayonnaise, and cucumber—are traditional in this vegetarian take on the classic.
+The bread and Vietnamese filling—carrot and radish, cilantro, mayonnaise, and cucumber—are traditional in this vegetarian take on this classic Vietnamese sandwich.
 Prepare mayonnaise mixture and toast bread while the tofu and vegetable mixture marinate.
-Visit battleofthebanhmi.com to share your love of this sandwich with others and find the best available in your area.

 Cooking Light JUNE 2011